ziangqin-stu/rl_hiro/README.md

 ## Implementation Structure

-The original paper does not explain its algorithm in pseudo-code.
-To make the algorithm clear and simple, The code structure of this implementation is simpler compared with the original implementation.
+The code structure of this implementation is simpler compared with the original implementation.
 This implementation basically follows the structure of an off-policy training code structure.
 Below is a quick view of all crucial python files.

 *  run.py: take in command from a terminal, parse arguments and launch experiments accordingly
-*  hiro.py: training loop is the core code segment.
-It trains the algorithms and uses services provided by other codes
+*  hiro.py: contains the training loop as the core code segment.
+It trains the algorithms and uses components provided by other python files
 *  networks.py: holds NNs used in training process
-*  utils.py: holds util classes, functions and frequently used data
+*  utils.py: holds util classes, functions and utility data
 *  experience_buffer.py: holds the experience buffer class

 <img src=".\readme_data\code_structure.jpg" alt="code_structure" style="zoom:65%;" />